-When determining and implementing their business strategy, institutions are expected to integrate climate-related and environmental risks that materially impact their business environment in the short, medium or long term.
+When determining and implementing their business strategy, institutions are expected to integrate climate-related and environmental risks that impact their business environment in the short, medium or long term.

 The business strategy is an institution's principal tool for positioning itself within its business environment in order to generate acceptable returns in line with its risk appetite.
-As set out in the EBA Guidelines31, institutions should take into account any material factors related to their long-term financial interests and solvency when determining their business strategy.
-Climate-related and environmental risks may directly impact the effectiveness of institutions' existing and future strategies.32
+As set out in the EBA Guidelines39, institutions should take into account any material factors related to their long-term financial interests and solvency when determining their business strategy.
+Climate-related and environmental risks may directly impact the effectiveness of institutions' existing and future strategies.40

-Institutions are expected to determine which climate-related and environmental risks are material in the short, medium and long term with regard to their business strategy, for example by using (stress) scenario analyses.33 As set out in the EBA Guidelines, institutions should take the limitations, vulnerabilities and shortcomings detected in internal stress tests and scenario analyses into account when determining their business strategy.34 The scenario analysis tool is particularly useful in the context of climate-related and environmental risks given the uncertainty associated with the future course of climate change and society's response to it.35 By developing a set of plausible scenarios to test the resilience of its business model, an institution can account for this uncertainty in its strategic decision-making.
+Institutions are expected to determine which climate-related and environmental risks impact their business strategy in the short, medium and long term, for example by using (stress) scenario analyses.41 As set out in the EBA Guidelines. institutions should take the limitations, vulnerabilities and shortcomings detected in internal stress tests and scenario analyses into account when determining their business strategy.42 The scenario analysis tool is particularly useful in the context of climate-related and environmental risks given the uncertainty associated with the future course of climate change and society's response to it.43 By developing a set of plausible scenarios to test the resilience of its business model, an institution can account for this uncertainty in its strategic decision-making.
 These scenarios are expected to include assumptions regarding the impact of climate-related and environmental risks and the time horizons over which these effects are expected to materialise.
-These assumptions can be quantitative and/or qualitative in nature, are expected not to rely solely on historical experiences, and also to be relevant to an institution's particular exposure to environmental risk (depending on the types of business activity, sector and location of such exposures).
-This may also involve an expert judgement, since the given nature of climate change as a driver of financial risk will present new challenges that have not yet materialised.
-Scenario analyses can be used to assess risks in the short to medium term as well as in the longer term:
+These assumptions can be quantitative and/or qualitative in nature, are expected to rely on forward-looking information where available, and also to be relevant to an institution's particular exposure to environmental risk (depending on the type of business activity, sector and geographic location of such exposures).
+This may also involve an expert judgement, since the given nature of climate change as a driver